 Patanjali’s yoga sutras outline the preliminary stages of magician training.As the ancient compendium of Natural Law, The I Ching (Book of Change) is the necessary complement of all self-awareness disciplines.
 Exercising conscious awareness of and control over one’s own internal energies is the necessary first step in white magic schools.

 With time, mastery over nature comes of its own accord as a by-product of self-knowledge.
-Because one’s potentials mirror and resonate with those of the entire universe, as one becomes competent to change one’s own internal states at will, one spontaneously begins to have influence over nature and with others.
+Because one’s potentials mirror and resonate with those of the entire universe, as one becomes competent to change one’s own internal states at will, one spontaneously begins to influence nature and others.

 By his own admission, Aleister Crowley is a black magician.
 His teachings bear distorted resemblance to occult knowledge.
 However, his credo, “Do what thou wilt” is the antithesis of the white magician’s prayer, “Thy will be done.”

 Witchcraft is incomplete.
 Practitioners take natural law out of context, seeking occult powers rather than self-mastery, sometimes without social conscience, sometimes in defiance of Divine Law.
 Seductive claims aside, being incomplete, no witch practices white magic.

 Rarely do white magicians announce their presence.
 They don’t have to.
 They quietly think, and, as Lao Tze put it, all is accomplished.
 Christ was an exception to the rule.
 He was competent to change water to wine.
 He also performed the ultimate miracle, resurrecting the dead.
 Such acts, however, were not self-serving.
-They were done to serve the Father, to teach and quicken faith.
+They were done to serve the Father, to teach and to quicken faith.

 Miracles are events without natural cause.
 They are different from magic, which operates within the bounds of natural change.
-Miracle is defined as an event or action that apparently contradicts known scientific, natural laws, and is therefore attributed to supernatural causes, like an act of God.
+Miracle is defined as an event or action that apparently contradicts known scientific, natural laws, and is therefore attributed to supernatural causes . . . an act of God.

 Special movie effects, card players’ sleights of hand and illusionists’ feats are accomplished by cleverness, manual dexterity, or computer technology.
 Though they’re irrelevant to bona fide magical powers, they tease the imagination and stir forgotten knowledge of latent potentials and what is truly possible.